 🐶 Read more: Why real food could be your dog’s gut health hero

-Lyka’s gently cooked dog food has been formulated by a team of board-certified veterinary nutritionists.
+Lyka’s gently cooked dog food is formulated by a team of board-certified veterinary nutritionists.
 We only use human-grade, fresh ingredients in our dog food, and each meal contains natural antioxidants and anti-inflammatory ingredients — ideal for dogs with digestive and GI issues.

 Don’t just take our word for it, read about Melissa’s experience with her dachshund, Billy: